aasthamewar/player-reid-tracking-/README.md

 ```
 python src/main.py
 ```
-You will see:()*
+You will see:

-A live window showing detected & tracked players
+->A live window showing detected & tracked players

-ESC to quit
+->ESC to quit

-Output video saved to /output
+->Output video saved to /output

-CSV saved to /logs
+->CSV saved to /logs

+📦 Model Info

+->Custom YOLOv11 trained on sports datasets

+->Model must be placed in models/yolov11.pt

+->If not available, contact the author

+🧩 Techniques Used

+->Detection: YOLOv11 via ultralytics API

+->Tracking: Kalman Filter with motion estimation

+->Re-ID: Color histogram (HSV) with histogram correlation

+->Matching: IoU threshold + histogram similarity fallback